Storigami with Shri

 I was introduced to origami at age 9 through an origami television program.
 This is why I am a big proponent of origami outreach and visibility to encourage everyone to try folding.
 I have found that the performance and story telling makes the origami more approachable.

-I have been presenting and educating Origami with storytelling for 15 + years.
+I have been presenting and educating Origami with storytelling for over 20 years.
 My clients include several schools, libraries, museums and art organizations.
 I have also appeared on television media all around the world from ABC, travel channel in the US to NHK in Japan.
+I also provide professional development for adults professionals who are looking to incorporate origami in their careers or corporations looking for team development.

 In 2020, I collaborated with local New York origami artist, Paul Frasco to fold the worlds largest origami Dragon which is now entered in the Guinness book of world records.
 My stories have also been published in different magazines like The Paper by OrigamiUSA, Binah Bunch, library newsletters and websites.